madcitymultimedia/akismet.dart/README.md

   );

   final isSpam = await client.checkComment(comment);
   print(isSpam ?
-'The comment is spam' : 'The comment is ham');
+'The comment is spam.' : 'The comment is ham.');
 }

 on ClientException catch (err) {